-What the 3 best stretches to do every day?
+What are the 3 best stretches to do every day?
 Stretching should be done every day and in this post, I have listed the 3 most important stretches.
-Most people believe they stretch.
-People do what they think is stretching, they are not being untruthful because they are doing what they have been taught by a trainer or physical therapist.
-The problem is, that what the trainers and the physical therapists have been taught isn’t totally correct either, so don’t hate them.
+Most people may believe they stretch, but most people are doing either strength training or stamina training.

-- Sitting in a hardback chair, cross your legs so your ankle is resting on the opposite knee.
+Medial Hip/Thigh Stretch-Sitting in a hardback chair, cross your legs so your ankle is resting on the opposite knee.
 Allow the knee of the crossed leg to relax and flatten out.
 If it cannot lay flat do not force.
 Massage your inner thigh and once it is soft, rest your hand on your knee.
 Again do not force anything here.
 Then repeat on the other leg.
 Check out my videos at https://www.youtube.com/musclerepairshop

 Stretching is about releasing and relaxing the muscles.
 Too much pressure and you are doing more strength training than stretching.
 If you feel pain in your joint that is persistent, always check with your doctor.
 If you have had recent surgery, be sure your doctor has released you and feels it is a good idea to stretch.
 To learn more go to https://www.musclerepairshop.com